Read time 5 minutes

 A. Fix Hardware Issues

-SQL Server users can detect the hardware failures by running the hardware diagnostic tools, checking SQL Server error logs, Windows NT system application log, etc.
+Users of SQL Server can identify hardware failures by utilizing hardware diagnostic tools, examining SQL Server error logs, reviewing the Windows NT system application log, and other relevant methods.

 B. Repair Corrupt SQL Database File

-In the absence of a clean SQL Server database backup file, we suggest you to go for the only available option, i.e. repairing the SQL database file.
-You can repair your database file using the manual way by running DBCC CHECKDB query in the SQL Server Management Studio.
+If you don’t have a pristine SQL Server database backup file on hand, we recommend opting for the sole alternative: repairing the SQL database file.
+You can mend your database file manually by executing the DBCC CHECKDB query in the SQL Server Management Studio.

 The detailed script to be run or execute for the clean database repair is: